Article

 Some things I noticed

-While building this demo, I noticed a few this.
+While building this demo, I noticed a few things.
 Firstly, this stuff is hard!
 I don’t have a machine learning background so many of the techniques and concepts I was not familiar with.
 While doing the Codelab I read things like "Now it's time to define your model head, which is essentially a very minimal multi-layer perceptron." which didn’t fill me with much confidence that I was able to build this demo.
-Luckily, with the help of the codelab and TensorFlow.js’s documentation of there utilities to make this stuff easier for you, I was able to make something cool!
+Luckily, with the help of the Codelab and TensorFlow.js’s documentation of their utilities to make this stuff easier for you, I was able to make something cool!

 Cool demo, what are actual use cases?